Pervez Sajjad: Test career

-He played 19 Tests for Pakistan as a cunning left-arm legspinner whose forte was that he was effective even on unhelpful tracks.
+Sajjad played 19 Tests for Pakistan as a cunning left-arm legspinner whose forte was being effective even on unhelpful tracks.
 In all, he took 59 economical wickets, including five wickets in an innings three times, always against New Zealand.
 At Auckland in 1964–65 he finished with 5 for 42.
 In the 1969–70 series, he took 22 wickets at only 15.63, including 5 for 33 at Karachi and his Test-best 7 for 74 at Lahore.

 Later career

 He worked as an assistant to his brother Iqbal Shehzad on several films.
 His major career was with Pakistan International Airlines, for whom when he retired he was General Manager in Paris.